 Pumped storage hydroelectric technology can offer a unique way of value stacking across multiple sectors.
 Lake Hodges, which is the only pumped storage project in our historical study, began operations in 2012.
 The project was built partly to provide up to 40 MW of on-demand electric capacity in San Diego.
-But the primarily driver of the project was to storage water for emergency use for the region.
+But the primary driver of the project was to store water for emergency use for the region.
 This multiple use case allowed San Diego County Water Authority (SDCWA) offer the project's electricity-related attributes at a price beneficial for the SDG&E ratepayers.
 The project not only provided local RA capacity in the CAISO-designated San Diego-Imperial Valley area, but it also achieved one of the top energy time-shift values across all energy storage resources analyzed in our study.
+Overall, Lake Hodges is among the best performing resources in terms of 2017-2021 electricity ratepayer benefit/cost ratio and overall scoring.